RedHate/nidPR/readme.md

 	currently working).
 It also opens the keyboard when you're in the stub viewer portion of the module list.

-	Cross will take you to the entry point of a thread and will take you into sub menus for modules.
+	Cross will pause and unpause a thread and will take you into sub menus for modules.

-	Start will display extra information on the various menus.
+	Start will display extra information in the various lists.

 Note:
 	when brute forcing nids with the debug keyboard, if you get a hit it will notify you on the bottom